If your column lock is still functioning, you may need to see your dealer about the recall #04006C

 Refer to the Product Safety Bulletin #04006C for further information.

-GENERAL INFORMATION: Parts required to complete this recall are to be obtained from General Motors Service Parts Operations (GMSPO).
-Please refer to your " involved vehicles listing" before ordering parts.
+Parts required to complete this recall are to be obtained from General Motors Service Parts Operations (GMSPO).
+Please refer to your "involved vehicles listing" before ordering parts.
 Normal orders should be placed on a DRO - Daily Replenishment Order.
 In an emergency situation, parts should be ordered on a CSO - Customer Special Order.

 89023816 Harness Kit, Strg Whl Theft Dtrnt Lk Shorting (US manuals and all automatics except export vehicles) 1